zaraahmadi/Lighting-Control-React/README.md

-# My code from TeleportHQ to GitHub UIX ACW
+# My code from TeleportHQ to GitHub for UIX ACW
 Smart Light Control
+Home Automation app